anovos/anovos-docs/docs/api/data_transformer/geospatial.md

 def centroid(idf, lat_col, long_col, id_col=None):
     """
-    Calculate centroid of a given DataFrame
+    This function calculates the centroid of a given DataFrame using lat-long pairs based on its identifier column (if applicable)

     Parameters
     ----------
     idf